openvinotoolkit/openvino/docs/IE_PLUGIN_DG/RemoteTensor.md

 @sphinxdirective

 .. meta::
-   :description: Use the ov::IRemoteTensor interface as a base class for device specific remote tensors.
+   :description: Use the ov::IRemoteTensor interface as a base class for device-specific remote tensors.

 ov::RemoteTensor class functionality: